 7.03 Following the release of the RET relay, the 1CGD relay is connected to the tip through the CR and TMR2 make-contacts.
-Since the coin should still be present, immediately following the return attempt the coin ground should cause the 1CGD relay to operate.
-The CGD relay cperates through the zener diode CR6 on CPA1246(B).
+Since the coin should still be contacts, immediately following the return attempt the coin ground should cause the ICGD relay to operate.
+The CGD relay operates through the zener diode CR6 on CPA1246(B).
 This diode drops about 6.2 volts of the -36 volts with the remainder being across the CGD coil.
-Thus, capacitor C2 on CPA1246(B) charges to 6 volts above the -36 volt office battery.
+Thus, capacitor being across the CGD coll.
+Inus, capacitor C2 on CPA1246(B) charges to 6 volts above the -36 volt office battery.
 When the coin is returned, the 1CGD relay releases.
-If relay TMR3 has been operated, capacitor C2 on CPA1246(B) discharges through resistor R1 and the clear lead of flip-flop IC1A.
-This clears the flip-flop.
-When this flip-flop is cleared, the 120 p/s clock is removed from the divide-by-3 counter and the timing is stopped.
+If relay TMR3 has been operated, capacitor C2 on CPA1246(B) discharges through resistor R1 and the clear lead of flip-flop IC1A. clears the flip-flop.
+When this This Inis clears the Lip-Lip-Lop. when this flip-flop is cleared, the 120 p/s clock is removed from the divide-by-3 counter and the timing is stopped.
 Also, when IC1A is reset, the Q lead goes to -36 volts.
-This pulls down capacitors C6 and C7 on CPA973 which enables gate IC10B producing the STB by the time constant C6, C7, and R8.
+This pulls down capacitors C6 and C7 on CPA973 which enables gate IC10B producing the STB pulse.
+The duration of the pulse is given by the time constant C6, C7, and R8.
 It is during this time that the answer is gated to the latching transistors Q1.1 through 1.4 on CPA964.
 One of these transistors will operate and remain on, placing -36 volts on the appropriate answer lead.
 Note that if the coin is not returned within 500 ms, the >500 lead will clear IC3 through 10 and operate the ETT relay in case the coin does not return at all.
-If the CGD is removed before the operation of TMR3 (i.e., time is less then 300 ms), then relay TRM3 blocks the clear pulse and the timer is stopped by the >500 lead.
+If the CGD is does not return at all. removed before the operation of TMR3 (i.e., time is less then 300 ms), then relay TRM3 blocks the clear pulse and the timer is stopped by the >500 lead.
 This prevents the inductive kick from the coin relay in the coin station from falsely stopping the timer if the coin relay fails to operate.

-7.04 When the F or YA option is furnished, if 1CGD and CGD fail to release as a result of the coin not returning, or the presence of a tip-ground fault on the line, the DISC relay is operated through CGD, 3 make and ETT, 4 make-contacts and the CSTL will disconnect from the station.
-This action is required to prevent an ambiguous answer from being heard and to prevent Lockup of the test line to the station.
-If the coin relay time is greater than 525 ms, the test line disconnects.
+7.04 When the F or YA option is furnished, if 1CGD and CGD fail to release as a result of the coin not returning, or the presence of a tip-ground fault on the line, the DISC relay is operated through CGD, 3 make and ETT, 4 make contacts and the CSTL will disconnect from the station.
+This action is required to prevent an ambiguous answer from being heard and to prevent lockup of the test line to the station.
+If the coin relay time is greater than 525 msec, the test line will disconnect.

-7:05 When IC1A is cleared, it also operates latching transistor Q2.5 on CFA964.
+7.05 When IC1A is cleared, it also operates latching transistor Q2.5 on CPA964.
 Since relay CR is operated, relay ETT operates and locks up through its own make-contact.
 Relay ETT releases the TT relay, which also releases the CR relay.
 This releases relay AUX4.
-The ETT relay #Iso operates the BP relay in the beep circuit (FS 7).
+The ETT relay also operates the BP relay in the beep circuit (FS 7).
 This initiates the transmission of the coded tone, the answer indicating the time interval measured.
-The beep circuit will be explained in detail later.
+The beep circuit will /be explained in detail later.